The Carson Family

 David Carson was born about 1741 (not documented) and died about 1803.
 He lived and worked as a surveyor in and around Abingdon, Washington County, Virginia.
 He was active in religious affairs, community affairs, and the military.

-About 1765, he married Elizabeth Dysart (sister of Col. James Dysart?) who was born about 1745.
-Their third child (second daughter) was Margaret Ann.
+About 1765, he married Elizabeth Dysart who was born about 1745.
+Elizabeth Dysart is thought to be the grand-daughter of one of Samuel Dysart's brothers.
+[Samuel Dysart is the grandfather of James Dysart, the Long Hunter].
+David and Elizabeth (Dysart) Carson's third child (second daughter) was Margaret Ann.

 Carson, Margaret married Craig, David: 28 Feb 1793